zorowangtt/phdthesis/source/09_chapter1_intro.md

 They are usually classified into three different groups based on the chemical nature of their side chains.
 Most proteins fold into three-dimensional structures, normally known as "native conformations", characterized by four levels of structure: (1) primary structure, which refers to the amino acid sequence; (2) secondary structure, including α-helices, β-sheets, and turns/loops, which are stabilized by hydrogen bonds; (3) tertiary structure, representing the overall three-dimensional structure of a protein; and (4) quaternary structure, formed by the arrangement of multiple proteins.

-## Vibrational thermal energy transport in protein
+## Vibrational thermal energy transport in proteins

 ![Milestone studies on vibrational energy transport properties in proteins.](figures/introduction/milestone.jpg){#fig:milestone}

 <!-- importance of vibrational thermal energy transfer in proteins -->

 Protein and protein based materials are considered as the nonmetallic solids.
-The thermophysical properties of some common protein materials have been measured and recorded in a series of data called _Thermophysical properties of matter_ collected by the TPRC Data Series.
+The thermophysical properties of some common protein materials have been measured and recorded in a series of data called _Thermophysical properties of matter_ collected by the TPRC Data Series in 1970s.
 In this data series, numerous data of the thermal conductivity, specific heat, and thermal diffusivity about protein materials are recorded and reported in the volume 2, volume 5, and volume 10, respectively.

 <!-- current methods for investigating energy transfer in proteins -->
 Vibrational energy transfer in proteins plays a significant role in conformational changes, energy dissipation, protein folding and unfolding, bimolecular interactions, enzymatic reactions, and protein dynamics.
-The current methods of investigating thermal energy transport in proteins include experimental and computational approaches.
+The current methods of investigating vibrational thermal energy transport in proteins include experimental and computational approaches.
+Milestone studies on vibrational energy transport properties in proteins is shown in @fig:milestone.
-From a macroscopic view, experimental methods involve measuring the thermal conductivity or diffusivity of protein samples using techniques such as laser flash analysis, 3ω method, or Raman spectroscopy.
+From a macroscopic view, experimental methods involve measuring the thermal conductivity or diffusivity of protein samples using techniques such as laser flash analysis, 3ω method, or Raman spectroscopy.[@toberer2012]
 From a microscopic view, time-resolved experimentation approaches, such as time-resolved ultraviolet resonance Raman spectroscopy and UV-pump-IR-probe transients spectroscopy, have been used to investigate the vibrational energy transport mechanism in peptides and proteins.[@mizutani2022;@yamashita2018;@botan2007;@deniz2021]
 Using these methods, it has been possible to directly observe the redistribution of excess energy deposited into either natural group of protein, like heme, or unnatural amino acid site connected to short peptides and proteins.

-Milestone studies on vibrational energy transport properties in proteins is shown in @fig:milestone.
-In 1997, Mizutani Yasuhisa and his colleagues utilized time-resolved ultraviolet resonance Raman spectroscopy to directly observe the energy flow in hemeproteins, taking advantage of the efficient photothermal conversion properties of heme group.[@mizutani1997]
+In 1997, Mizutani Yasuhisa and his colleagues utilized time-resolved ultraviolet resonance Raman spectroscopy to directly observe the energy flow in heme proteins, taking advantage of the efficient photothermal conversion properties of heme group.[@mizutani1997]
 The redistribution of excess energy can be probed by employing anti-Stokes ultraviolet resonance Raman spectroscopy on a tryptophan residue as a probe, enabling the mapping of energy flow with high spatial resolution.
-In 2007, they observed a double exponential decay in the cooling process of the heme group in myoglobin, with time constants of 1.9 $\pm$ 0.6 and 16 $\pm$ 9 picoseconds for vibrational population decay, and 3.0 $\pm$ 1.0 and 25 $\pm$ 14 picoseconds for temperature relaxation.
+In 2007, they observed a double exponential decay in the cooling process of the heme group in myoglobin, with time constants of 1.9 $\pm$ 0.6 and 16 $\pm$ 9 ps for vibrational population decay, and 3.0 $\pm$ 1.0 and 25 $\pm$ 14 ps for temperature relaxation.
 Further investigations revealed that the primary pathway for energy transfer from the heme group to the protein is not mediated by the covalent bond between heme and the proximal or the protein backbone, but instead occurs through atomic contacts between the heme and specific residues.[@fujii2014;@kondoh2016;@mizuno2020;@mizutani2022]
 In 2007, Gerhard Stock and his coworkers investigated the energy transfer through a 3$_{10}$-helix in chloroform solvent, whose N-terminal is attached with a heater of $\alpha$-aminoisobutyric acid, with a combined experimental-theoretical approach: UV-pump-IR-probe transients spectra and nonequilibrium molecular dynamics (MD) simulations.
 Non-equilibrium MD simulations were also employed to simulate the dissipation of excitation energy from an unnatural amino acid (acting as a built-in heater), allowing for the mapping of vibrational energy transport pathways originating from the heater.
 It demonstrated that 70% of the energy absorbed by the helix quickly equilibrates within a timeframe of less than a picosecond to the solvent and subsequently spreads along the helix through a diffusive-like process.
-The nonequilibrium MD simulations mimic the laser excitation of the molecules by nonequilibrium phase-space initial condition for the solute and the solvent atoms.
+The non-equilibrium MD simulations mimic the laser excitation of the molecules by nonequilibrium phase-space initial condition for the solute and the solvent atoms.
 The fitted experimental and simulated thermal diffusivity along the peptide chain with 1D diffusion process were 10 $\AA$^2^ ps^-1^ and 2 $\AA$^2^ ps^-1^, respectively.[@botan2007]
 Subsequently, the nonequilibrium MD simulations techniques were employed to various proteins, such as villin headpiece subdomain (HP36)[@leitner2015;@buchenberg2016], photoswitchable PDZ domain (PDZ2S)[@buchenberg2017], heptahelical transmembrane proteins[@helmer2022a] and so on.[@deniz2021]
 Numerous results are yielded by these studies including scaling rules for vibrational energy transport in proteins through backbone and non-covalent native contacts, competition of vibrational energy transport between bonds and contacts, and the role of energy transport on allosteric mechanism in functional proteins.